Human rights in Hong Kong: Allegations of police brutality

 In 2010, the Hong Kong Police came under heavy criticism for using pepper spray on anti-Guangzhou–Shenzhen–Hong Kong Express Rail Link protestors who were demonstrating outside the Legislative Council.
 Shortly after the Legislative Council's approval of the project, a group of demonstrators tried to break through a security cordon and were met with pepper spray.
 Secretary for Security Ambrose Lee subsequently condemned demonstrators who clashed with the police, saying that they "violated stability and law and order" and would not be tolerated.
 When the police was questioned by the Legislative Council for their use of pepper spray, assistant police commissioner Austin Kerrigan claimed the force used was not excessive.
 He accepted many protestors were peaceful, but said some had crossed the line.
 He did not directly answer the legislators' question as to whether ample warning was given before using pepper spray.
 It was revealed 7 police officers suffered injuries in the clash.

 During the Umbrella Revolution in 2014, the Hong Kong Police faced allegations of police brutality in their handling of protesters.
 A report released in 2015 claimed that there were over 1,900 complaints filed against the police but only 21 were chosen to be investigated by the police.
 One incident where a protester was led by seven police officers to a remote location and subsequently beaten received significant media coverage and public outcry.
-The Hong Kong Police Union was criticized for holding a rally in support of the seven officers.
+The Hong Kong Police Union was criticised for holding a rally in support of the seven officers.